One of the unforeseen consequences of the coronavirus pandemic was the creation of the hybrid church experience.

 Love it or hate it, the hybrid church experience is here to stay.

-Live streaming has become increasingly popular, according to a recent Ministry Brands poll.
+According to a recent Ministry Brands poll, live streaming has become increasingly popular.
 Over half of respondents say their churches didn’t utilize live streaming before the pandemic but now do, and a third say they did use it before, but its usage has increased.
 Moreover, regardless of congregation size, 93 percent of participants believe live streaming will be important in the future.

-Digital streaming reached a significant number of people who did not regularly attend a church.
+Digital streaming reached many people who did not regularly attend a church.

 According to Lifeway Research, 45 percent of Americans watched an online service during the pandemic, including 15 percent who do not regularly attend church.